Become an RCR member

 - You are in a non-training post in clinical oncology or clinical radiology

 - You have a postgraduate qualification in clinical oncology or clinical radiology, other than the FRCR.

 Associate (non-training) membership

 You can become an associate of the RCR if:

-- you do not have a postgraduate qualification in one of those specialties.
+- And you do not have a postgraduate qualification in clinical oncology or clinical radiology.